chaseruskin/orbit/docs/src/tutorials/final_project.md

 [1.](#specifying-multiple-dependencies-for-an-ip) Depend on multiple IPs for a single project
 [2.](#overcoming-hdl-problems-namespace-pollution) Use `orbit` to overcome namespace pollution
-[3.](#using-a-plugin-from-the-global-scope) Build a project with a globally-defined plugin
+[3.](#reusing-plugins-that-are-globally-configured) Build a project with a globally-configured plugin

 ## Specifying multiple dependencies for an IP